Distinguished Aviation Cross

-The Distinguished Aviation Cross is a military decoration of the Armed Forces of the Philippines.
+The Distinguished Aviation Cross (DAC) is a military decoration of the Armed Forces of the Philippines.
 It is presented for heroism or achievement during aerial operations.

 Criteria

-The cross is awarded to personnel of the Armed Forces of the Philippines who are serving with the Philippine Air Force or with the air components of the Philippine Army or Philippine Navy.
+The cross is awarded to personnel of the Armed Forces of the Philippines who are serving with the Philippine Air Force or with the air components of the Philippine Army (e.g. the Army Aviation Regiment "Hiraya") or Philippine Navy (e.g. the Air Warfare Force, PN).
 The cross recognizes voluntary acts in the presence of significant danger, which go above and beyond the call of duty.
-The accomplishment must be of an exceptional and outstanding nature.
-It is awarded for "...distinguished heroism or extraordinary achievement while participating in aerial flight.
+The accomplishment must be of an exceptional and outstanding nature, as to set him apart from the recipient's comrades.

 Appearance

-The medal is made of gold-colored metal; it is diamond-shaped.
-On the diamond is a Maltese cross with a golden sun in the center.
-Rays from the sun project between the arms of the cross.
-Superimposed over the sun is a four-bladed propeller, the tips of each blade extending past the ends of the arms of the cross.
+Obverse

+The medal, golden in color, consists of various intertwined elements.
+A four-bladed aircraft propeller sits on a Maltese cross.
+The propeller-cross combo, in turn, sits on an eight-rayed sun reminiscent to the one depicted in the Philippine flag.
+All these now sit on an equilateral diamond.

+Face value-wise, it has a resemblance to the American Distinguished Flying Cross.

+Reverse

+The words "DISTINGUISHED" and "AVIATION CROSS" are written at the back of the medal in two lines, respectively.